Drejer1/SPAC-uge3/README.md

 - Connect to a MySQL database
 - Fetch cereal product data
+- Fetch cereal product data according to filters
 - Fetch image related to cereal ID
+- Post new cereals to the database
+- Edit existing cereal information.
+- Delete cereals from the database.

 ## Installation